Skip to main content

 MSC certified fisheries aren’t just safeguarding the natural environment.
 They also contribute to global targets to end hunger and ensure sustainable economic growth.

-Seafood provides a major source of protein to nearly 3 billion people.
+Seafood provides a major source of protein to more than 3 billion people.
 Maintaining or rebuilding fish stocks is essential to ensure the long-term availability of food.

 Many fishers have experienced economic benefits, including access to preferred markets and price premiums, as a result of MSC certification.
 In the South African hake fishery, certification underpins up to 12,000 jobs.